What Are Dental Implants?

 Frequently Asked Questions

 No, dental implants look completely natural.
-The metal post is hidden beneath the gums, and the visible restoration is custom-designed to blend seamlessly with your existing teeth.
+The metal post is hidden beneath the gums, and the visible restoration is custom designed to blend seamlessly with your existing teeth.
 No one will be able to tell they aren’t real.

 If dental implants aren’t the right option for you, alternatives like dental bridges or full and partial dentures may be considered.
 A consultation will allow us to explore the best tooth replacement option tailored to your needs.